Baudin999/blog/_posts/2023-08-24-scrum-is-bad.md

 will bring about a better community.

 If you do not write code, you do not understand the complexity.
 I will give a bit of nuance.
-Everyone who is envolved with the project should work with or on the project.
+Everyone who is involved with the project should work with or on the project.
 This can be, but are not limited to: documentation, quality assurance, code or data.
-A product needs to be good, find people who will make the product good, by loving the foundations of your product instead of the titles your organisation hands out.
+A product needs to be good, find people who will make the product good, by loving the foundations of your product instead of the titles your organization hands out.
 If you work this way, only features which excite the entire team can go forward.
 We do not need more people mandating or speaking from authority.
 We need skilled people to be humble and enthusiastic.